 If your fire safety design does not use an acceptable solution as a means of compliance, then a specific fire engineering analysis is required to establish compliance with the building code using a verification method or an alternative solution.

-A fire engineering brief (FEB) process is used to define the scope of work for the fire engineering analysis.
+A fire engineering brief (FEB) process is used to define the scope of work and design basis for the fire engineering analysis.
 This process involves an early discussion between key stakeholders on the project scope, analysis methodologies, design acceptance criteria and any potential regulatory constraints.

-As a minimum, the key stakeholders include the fire designer, the peer reviewer, a representative from Fire and Emergency New Zealand (FENZ), a representative from the building consent authority (BCA) and a representative for the property owner.
+As a minimum, the key stakeholders include the fire designer, a fire design peer reviewer, a representative from Fire and Emergency New Zealand (FENZ), a representative from the building consent authority (BCA) and a representative for the property owner.
 The fire designer and peer reviewer are required to have chartered professional engineer status in fire engineering or a relevant field applicable to the project unless pre-approved by the BCA under its discretion.

 Fire engineers can refer to the International Fire Engineering Guidelines(external link) or other internationally recognised standards for further information regarding the content of fire engineering brief documentation.

 You are required to use a FEB process when:

 Download and complete a request for service (Building) [DOCX, 206 KB] application.

 We'll review your application and provide comments within approximately 20 working days.

 To minimise delays in processing the building consent application, ensure that all key stakeholders have reached an agreement.